blinkhorn/react-redux-shopping-cart/README.md

  $ touch src/reducers/RootReducer.js src/reducers/CartReducers.js
 ```

-### Using combineReducers
+### Using `combineReducers`

-The combineReducers helper function returns a single, aggregated object.
-As its name suggests, combineReducers combines all the reducers into a single object, then returns that object.
+The `combineReducers` helper function returns a single, aggregated object.
+As its name suggests, `combineReducers` combines all the reducers into a single object, then returns that object.

 We will refer to the returned object as `rootReducer` below.
-The values of `rootReducer` will be the reducer functions into a single reducing function you can
+The values of `rootReducer` will be the reducer functions combined into a single reducing function you can pass to `createStore`.
-pass to createStore.

-> in `src/reducers/RootReducer.js`:
+In `src/reducers/RootReducer.js`...

 ```js
 import cart from './CartReducers'